fruit trees

 Chiefftein

-Vigorous plant with a long flowering period.
+Vigorous plant, long flowering period.

 Rootstocks

-BRUNO PORTAGER OBTAINED FROM SEED:
+RAW ROOTSTOCK OBTAINED FROM SEED:

 Formats

-We currently offer 2 containerized plant formats:
+We currently offer 2 formats of containerized plants:

 Quality